PeriodontitisPyorrhea - gum disease; Inflammation of gums - involving bone

 Periodontitis is inflammation and infection of the ligaments and bones that support the teeth.

-Periodontitis occurs when inflammation or infection of the gums (gingivitis) is untreated or treatment is delayed.
+Periodontitis occurs when inflammation or infection of the gums ( gingivitis ) occurs and is not treated.
 Infection and inflammation spreads from the gums (gingiva) to the ligaments and bone that support the teeth.
 Loss of support causes the teeth to become loose and eventually fall out.
 Periodontitis is the primary cause of tooth loss in adults.
-This disorder is uncommon in childhood but increases during adolescence.
+This disorder is uncommon in young children, but it increases during the teen years.

 - Breath odor

-- Gums that appear bright red or red-purple
+- Gums that are bright red or reddish-purple

 - Gums that bleed easily (blood on toothbrush even with gentle brushing of the teeth)